VIMALRANJEEV/my_work/README.md

 # my_work
-this is my lab works
+This is the repository which hold all my lab projects related to Artificial intelligence and machine learning.